-Road reflectors, also called raised pavement markers, street reflectors, road studs, or pavement reflectors, are used for traffic control and safety.
+Road reflectors, also called raised pavement markers, street reflectors, road markers, road studs, or pavement reflectors, are used for traffic control and safety.
 Specs on road reflectors are available, please call for assistance.
 Scroll down for more information about our selection of road reflectors.
 All of our road markers are very easy to install, and we also carry the traffic marking supplies such as reflector adhesive to help you with your project.

 Road reflectors are used to control traffic and encourage safe driving conditions.
 Road reflectors are made from ceramic or plastic.
 Road reflectors are also known as traffic delineators, raised pavement markers, road markers, catís eyes, road studs, and Bottsí dots.
 Some types of road reflectors have a reflective lens that reflects the light from vehicle headlights.

 Road reflectors are used for a variety of purposeds, and are especially important for making traffic lanes visible to drivers at night.
 The usage depends on the color, and colors have different meanings depending on the country.